 - Show in dark mode will display the screen with a black background.
 This is the default and it is easier on the eyes.
 You can toggle this in the editor by pressing F10. - Show in Quaver mode will display the screen with two notes per column to fit more music on-screen at once.
-You can toggle this in the editor by pressing F11.

-- Play more expressively will add a tiny (+/- 2 centisecond) adjustment to each column of music as it is played in order to make it just slightly less regimented and robotic sounding. - Wait a smidgen between notes will instruct the MIDI module to insert a small pause after sending each MIDI command.
-This allows correct operation with those cheap USB to serial MIDI adaptors that you can pick up on Amazon, Alibaba, etc (but please note that they are generally all sorts of dreadful and are not recommended!). - You can choose to Play all channels or Play only the current channel.
+You can toggle this in the editor by pressing F11. - Changing note places a note means that pressing C, M, S, etc to set the note length will also place a note if one wasn't already there, you do not have to press Space first. - Play more expressively will add a tiny (+/- 2 centisecond) adjustment to each column of music as it is played in order to make it just slightly less "automatic". - Wait a smidgen between notes will instruct the MIDI module to insert a small pause after sending each MIDI command.
+This allows for better operation with those cheap USB to serial MIDI adaptors that you can pick up on Amazon, Alibaba, etc. - You can choose to Play all channels or Play only the current channel.
 This can help with listening to specific instruments in a composition. - Snippet play chooses how much music is played when you are playing a "snippet".
 There are two methods of playing, either "everything" or "the currently selected bar" (which is referred to as a snippet).
-However in order to give context, you can also choose to play up to three bars before the current bar as well. - Input from allows you to select which channels may be used when entering music, either directly into the editor or via Transcribe.
-You can choose All channels, Channel 1 only, Channels 1 to 8 only, or The current channel. - The middle two (Ch 1 or Ch1-8) are useful to allow capturing music without also capturing any preprogrammed percussion that may be playing at the same time.
+However in order to give context, you can also choose to play up to three bars before the current bar as well. - MIDI port out specifies what port notes and commands will be sent to, on systems with multiple MIDI devices. - Input from allows you to select which channels may be used when entering music, either directly into the editor or via Transcribe.
+You can choose All channels, Channel 1 only, Channels 1 to 8 only, or The current channel.

+The middle two (1 or 1-8) are useful to allow capturing music without also capturing any pre-programmed percussion that may be playing at the same time.